vaibhav26sharma/aemUtils/README.md

-# Sample AEM project template
+# AEM_JavaUtils

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project intended to develop and deliver some productive AEM Utilites utilzing the best available Java libraries.
 ## Modules

-The main parts of the template are:
+The main parts of the project are:

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests